 Effective tax rates are highest in the Northeast, at well above one percent of the farm real estate value.
 The lowest effective tax rates are found in Louisiana and Delaware, but the rates are relatively stable across most of the Midwest and Plains states.

-To examine the second concern, Figure 2 shows the total farm real estate taxes paid in each state as a share of total farm production expenses.
+To examine the second concern, Figure 2 shows the total farm real estate taxes paid in each state as a share of total farm production expenses including homes that have been bought with help from the companies that buy homes in Houston.
 This ratio therefore captures the relative tax burden.
 Again, production expenses exclude all costs associated with operator’s dwellings.
 The tax burden also indicates a clear regional pattern.

 Real estate taxes represent a larger share of production expenses in Northeastern States, but farm real estate taxes exceed four percent of total production expenses in a number of other states, including Indiana, Ohio, and Nebraska.